The Early Cricket Library

 The Laws of Cricket – RS Rait Kerr (1950)

-I would suggest that this is by far the most widely read source of information about early Cricket and the source of the most widely held myths about the game. it is a long way from being authoritative, but still encapsulates the joy if the game in a very special way.
+I would suggest that this is the most widely read source of information about early cricket and the source of the most widely held myths about the game. it is a long way from being authoritative, but still encapsulates the joy if the game in a very special way.

-I have devoted a full page to considering the the contents of the wonderful book insofar as it relates to early cricket.
+I have devoted a full page to considering the contents of this wonderful book insofar as it relates to early cricket.
 I think this is a good place to start exploring this site

 Cricket – A history of its Growth and Development throughout the World – Rowland Bowen (1970)